24/7 CRISIS LINE

 Please note that the Crisis Line is not an emergency service.
 If you have an immediate life-threatening emergency, please dial 911.

-OTTAWA CRISIS LINE
+NATIONAL SUICIDE CRISIS LINE

 CHAMPLAIN DISTRICT CRISIS LINE